scoheb/release-service-catalog/pipelines/managed/fbc-release/README.md

 ## Changes in 4.8.0
 * Pass taskGitUrl and taskGitRevision to get-ocp-version task
 * Pass taskGitUrl and taskGitRevision to extract-index-image task
+* Pass taskGitUrl and taskGitRevision to get-ocp-version task

 ## Changes in 4.7.0
 * use snapshotPath as input parameter to `get-ocp-version` now